Keshi (singer): Career

-In 2017, Luong adopted the moniker "Keshi" and began to share music on his SoundCloud page.
+In 2017, he adopted the moniker "Keshi" and began to share music on his SoundCloud page.
 His debut single, "Over U", was released in 2017.
 He credited tutorial videos on YouTube for teaching him in writing, producing, and engineering music.
-He gained a small following after posting his first released song, "If You’re Not the One for Me Who Is" on a subreddit's monthly music competition.
-He released The Reaper on November 13, 2018.
+Keshi gained a small following after posting his first released song, "If You're Not the One for Me Who Is" on a Subreddit's monthly music competition.
+Keshi released The Reaper on November 13, 2018.
 In 2019, he quit his job as a nurse and signed with Island Records.
-He released his Skeletons EP on July 16, 2019.
-He embarked on the "Skeletons Tour" in support of the album in 2019.
-On March 24, 2020 he released his Bandaids EP.
-He released his Always EP on October 23, 2020.
+That same year, Keshi released his Skeletons EP on July 16 and embarked on "Skeletons Tour" in support of said album.
+In 2020, Keshi released two EP albums: Bandaids on March 24 and Always on October 23.

-He released his debut studio album, Gabriel, on March 25, 2022.
-He embarked on the global "Hell/Heaven Tour" in support of the album in 2022.
-He embarked on the global "Hell & Back Tour" with Deb Never, Weston Estate, No Rome and James Ivy in 2023.
-He also embarked on the Asian "Epilogue Tour" in 2023.
-He released his second studio album, Requiem, on September 13, 2024.
+On March 25, 2022, Keshi released his debut studio album, Gabriel.
+That same year, he embarked on the global "Hell/Heaven Tour" to support the album.
+Keshi also embarked on the global "Hell & Back Tour" with Deb Never, Weston Estate, No Rome, and James Ivy in 2023.
+He later embarked on the Asian "Epilogue Tour" in 2023.

+On September 13, 2024, Keshi released his second studio album, Requiem.
 The album was recorded as a tribute to Sebastian Sdaigui, a friend and collaborator who died shortly before the release of Gabriel.
-He embarked on the "Requiem World Tour" with Mac Ayres, Boylife, and Starfall in support of the album in 2024 and 2025.
+He embarked on the "Requiem World Tour" with Mac Ayres, Boylife, and Starfall to support the album in 2024 and 2025.

 Artistry

-Keshi has cited John Mayer, Frank Ocean, the 1975, Drake, Bryson Tiller, Queen, Michael Jackson, and Nick Drake as his musical influences.
+Keshi has cited John Mayer, Frank Ocean, The 1975, Drake, Bryson Tiller, Queen, Michael Jackson, and Nick Drake as his musical influences.